 Purcell have been appointed as Architects for the £330 million refurbishment of the Grade I Listed Manchester Town Hall.
 The careful repairs and interventions will bring the Alfred Waterhouse building up to modern access and safety standards while transforming its visitor experience.

-We have been commissioned to restore the Great Hall and its Ford Madox Brown mural while undertaking extensive external repairs.
+Our team are restoring the Great Hall and its Ford Madox Brown mural while undertaking extensive external repairs.
 The project is due for completion in 2024 and will ensure the longevity of the building and increase accessibility while future-proofing it for generations to come.

 Manchester Town Hall was designed by Alfred Waterhouse in 1877 and is a Victorian, neo-Gothic building which sits in the heart of Manchester.
 The £330m project aims to transform the town hall back to its former civic glory and involves the repair of internal and external deficits, while renewing building services and improving accessibility and visitor experience.